asdofindia/asdofindia.github.io/about.md

 excerpt: Akshay S Dinesh is a polymath who lives in the Internet
 permalink: about/
 ---
 I'm Akshay S Dinesh (asd).
 I live in the Internet.
 I love learning.
-I am (almost) a doctor.
+I am a doctor.
 In my free time I code, I fight for digital rights and I advocate [free software](//learnlearn.in/foss/).
 You can read a more detailed biopic on [my wikipedia user page](https://en.wikipedia.org/wiki/User:Asdofindia).

 ## Contact ##